openjdk/jdk/src/jdk.jshell/share/man/jshell.md

     is searched as well.
 As an example, for `<directory>/lib.jar`, `<directory>/lib-sources.jar` will be searched as well.

+    When searching for sources, JShell expects source files to be co-located with class files.
-    The source file's path should be the same as is, or would be, the path to the corresponding classfile for the corresponding top-level class, with `.class` replaced with `.java`.
+    That is, the source for a given class or interface must be in a file with the same path and name as the class file for the corresponding top-level class or interface, with `.class` replaced by `.java`.

     When entering a method call, use the Tab key after the method call's opening parenthesis to see the parameters for the method.
 If the method has